Section Image

 Community parks, pools and trails encourage residents to get outside

 According to the Trust for Public Land, 89% of Wakefield residents live within a 10-minute walk of a park.
 Active living is a big part of life here, as many subdivisions have swim and racquet clubs, walking paths and pocket parks with playgrounds.
-Members of these clubs may also attend community events such as movie nights, aerobic classes, and raft floats at the pool, while kids can join competitive swim and dive teams.
+Members of these clubs may also attend community events such as movie nights, aerobics classes and raft floats at the pool, while kids can join competitive swim and dive teams.
 “Wakefield Chapel is known for its neighborhood pool.
 Their swim and dive team is phenomenal,” Owens says.
 Green spaces such as Canterbury Woods Park provide access to the Long Branch Stream Valley Trail, a nearly 3-mile stone-dust path linking Wakefield to Rutherford Park.

 The 292-acre Wakefield Park stretches along the community’s eastern edge and features playgrounds, various athletic facilities and a concrete skatepark.
 It’s also home to the Audrey Moore Rec Center, which has an indoor gym, Olympic-sized pool and a pottery lab with classes for all ages.
 Each week from May through October, locals gather at the rec center for the Wakefield Farmers Market.
 Multi-use trails in Wakefield Park are popular for mountain biking, jogging and birding.